-- ➤ Indian Government pursued 'shadow-boxing strategy' of disinvestment.
-No bigticket disinvestment has been made.
-In her wisdom only squeamish-brushfire disinvestment have been made.
-It has struck in the middle, since the Government has neither followed aggressive strategy nor followed strategy for disinvestment in India. - > No political and professional "disinvestment impresario" was available for successful implementation of management of strategy of disinvestment - ➤ With regards to methods of valuation and pricing of a share of Public Sector undertaking for disinvestment, orthodox and raunchy methods of valuation (such as average of NAV and PECV) have been followed.
+- Indian Government pursued 'shadow-boxing strategy' of disinvestment.
+No political and professional "disinvestment impresario" was available for successful implementation of management of strategy of disinvestment. - With respect to methods of valuation and pricing of a share of Public Sector undertaking for disinvestment, orthodox and raunchy methods of valuation (such as average of NAV and PECV) have been followed.
 No integrated marketing efforts seem to have been made to market the strategy of disinvestment.

-- > This lackadaisical approach, have as a sequel not considered the repertoire of methods of pricing which are practiced all over globe by the acquirers and the divestors including NPV, SVA, MVAA, etc. The shoehorn and need to consider these methods alongwith orthodox methods of valuation were found from the international survey of pricing methods carried out by Coopers and Lybrand. - > Therefore, there is a desperate need to have a Network of Pricing Methods to market the disinvestment strategy to global investors in addition to domestic investors, inter alia, to fetch ological and optimal range of values / realisations to help convince the win-win situation of windows of opportunities to all the stakeholders. - ➤ Indian Government has followed 'bundling' method' and 'Tender' method of disinvestment for determination of pricing for disinvestment.
+This lackadaisical approach, have as a sequel not considered the repertoire of methods of pricing which are practiced all over globe by the acquirers and the divestors including NPV, SVA, MVAA, etc. The shoehorn and need to consider these methods alongwith orthodox methods of valuation were found from the international survey of pricing methods carried out by Coopers and Lybrand Indian Government has followed 'bundling' method' and 'Tender' method of disinvestment for determination of pricing for disinvestment.
 In a bid to achieve the targets of the later years, legerdemain method of cross-holding between PSUs have also been resorted to, thereby deviating from the strategy of 'stick to knitting' and 'core-competence'.

 Besides the above, recommendations of two important committees relating to disinvestment viz.
-Rangrajan committee and the twelve reports of disinvestment commission have also been discussed.
+Rangrajan committee and the twelve reports of Disinvestment Commission have also been discussed.
 It was observed that none of these committees have discussed and recommended the Network of Pricing Methods practiced all over the world.
-Moreover, none of the latest methods of valuation such as SVA, MVAA, Option Pricing, etc. have been recommended, despite availability of International experiences of disinvestments.

-Therefore, with a view to peep into 'windows of opportunities' that add value and create wealth for the sovereign divestor in India and for Indians, the Network of Pricing Methods normally and commercially practiced in a typical decision of management of acquisitions and divestments, all over the globe and in India have been discussed in fourth chapter 'Theory of pricing methods' of the study.
+Moreover, none of the latest methods of valuation such as SVA, MVAA, etc. have been recommended, despite availability of international experiences of disinvestments.
+Therefore, with a view to peep into 'window of opportunities' that add value and create wealth for the sovereign divestor in India and for Indians, the Network of Pricing Methods normally and commercially practiced in a typical decision of management of acquisitions and divestments, all over the globe and in India have been discussed in fourth chapter viz.
+'Theory of pricing methods'.
 Theory of value, price and valuation process alongwith formulae of the Network of Pricing Methods alongwith its strengths and weaknesses have been discussed and scientifically analyzed in this chapter.
 Based on the holistic process of valuation, the researcher has attempted to furnish his own definition of 'valuation' in the para 4.00 of the said Chapter.
 Thereafter, based on, a posteriori observations the Network of seven Pricing Methods is selected for the purpose of this study, which is christened as Selected Network of Pricing Methods - a "PHENAKISTOSCOPE".

-While in the fourth chapter the theoretical aspects of Selected Network of Pricing Methods have been discussed, the fifth Chapter 'Fundamental Comparison of Pricing and Mis pricing' is divided in to two sections.
+While in the fourth chapter, the theoretical aspects of Selected Network of Pricing Methods have been discussed, the fifth Chapter 'Fundamental Comparison of Pricing and Mis pricing' is divided in to two sections.
 In section-I, the summary of important financial data derived for the computation of economic share prices based on the selected methods of pricing, alongwith the discussions have been presented in the tabular form.
 In Section-II of this Chapter, the derivation of economic prices based on Selected Network of Pricing Methods is presented and is compared with the Disinvestment Prices.
-The parametric techniques of ANOVA and descriptive statistics are applied, to find the economic and statistical significance of the study With a view to find out strategic significance of disinvestment prices with the derived economic values, sensitivity analysis of the same is also conducted in this Section.
-Based on the fundamental comparison of the derived data, strong and strategically, economically and statistically significant evidences have been found which, evidence the incidents of under pricing in all the major disinvestment.
+The parametric techniques of ANOVA and descriptive statistics are applied, to find the economic and statistical significance of the study.
+With a view to find out strategic significance of disinvestment prices with the derived economic values, sensitivity analysis of the same is also conducted in this Section.
+Based on the fundamental comparison of the derived data, strong and strategically, economically and statistically significant evidences have been found which, a posteriori evidence the incidents of under pricing in all the major disinvestment.